American Indian languages

 What were Alabama weapons and tools like in the past?

 Alabama hunters primarily used bows and arrows.
-Fishermen generally used fishing spears.
+Fishermen generally used fish spears.

 In war, Alabama men fired their bows or fought with heavy war clubs.